kavigamage-da/kavigamage-da/README.md

 > **What is the problem? → Who experiences it? → Why does it happen? → What could solve it? → How can technology create value?**

-This mindset influences the projects I build and the way I approach learning.
+This mindset influences the way I approach projects, learning, and problem solving.

 ---